clagraff/recipes/meals/crispy_chicken_parm.md

 * Season both sides with salt and pepper.
 * Dice 5 cloves of garlic.
 * In a bowl, add the chicken, about 1/3 of the garlic, and 1 tbsp white wine
 * Mix in bowl, place in fridge.
+Leave for 30 minutes minimum.

 ## Cooking Instructions